 It’s an understatement to say that Linux users have plenty of choice when it comes to which distribution they’d like to use.
 There are multiple approaches to accomplishing the same tasks, from what kind of packages (such as .deb or .rpm) are used to what packages are included by default on installation media to the purpose of a distribution — whether it’s stable or cutting edge and if its pure or accepting of proprietary software.

 In any case, there are plenty of aspects of distributions which you can have your own preferences, and then choose a distribution which caters to those.
-If you are looking for a distribution that mixes up a lot of different distributions, I have something for you.
+If you are looking for the best Linux distribution that mixes up a lot of different distributions, I have something for you.

 PCLinuxOS is a pretty unique Linux distribution for people who are fairly knowledgeable about Linux.
+By the way, for anyone else, you might want to check out our ultimate guide to Linux.
 Therefore, it isn’t quite a distribution which I can recommend for new users, but it’s great for Linux users who want to try new combinations.
-PCLinuxOS is often seen as an independent project as its quite a bit different from any other major distribution, but it still has roots with Mandrake Linux 9.2, whose successors now include Mandriva Linux and Mageia.
+PCLinuxOS is often seen as an independent project as its quite a bit different from any other major Linux distribution, but it still has roots with Mandrake Linux 9.2, whose successors now include Mandriva Linux and Mageia.

 There’s an interesting mix of Mandrake Linux elements remaining in PCLinuxOS, as well as a couple notable features found in other distributions.